Skip to content

 Remaining strong under pressure

-How can an outplacement company help?
+How can outplacement services help?

-1. Redundancy training
+1. Redundancy notification training

-2. Onsite support
+2. Onsite outplacement support

 The positives of redundancies